Hamburger

 Amendment of company's articles of association may be made according to the provisions of local legislation and its articles of association.
 Depending on the issue at stake, a resolution of the general meeting must be taken with absolute majority or with an increased majority of 2/3 of the votes casted in the general meeting.

-Accordingly, the resolution of the general meeting and the deed of amendment of the articles of association are to be registered to the General Commercial Registry.
+Accordingly, the resolution of the general meeting, along with the amended and codified articles of association, are to be registered to the General Commercial Registry.

 Amendment of a company's articles of association may be made following a general meeting resolution, which is taken by a majority corresponding to the presence of more than 1/2 of the partners of the company representing at least 65 percent of total corporate parts (shares) of the company.